JWchester/liveWallpaper-EffectMatrix/README.md

-# Live Wallpaper - Effect Matrix com javaScript
+# Live Wallpaper - Effect Matrix with JavaScript
 </br>

 Any animation produced in JavaScript can be placed as wallpaper on the desktop.
 The example used was a code produced in javascript that shows the matrix effect.